UniExeterRSE/LCAT-archived/README.md

 * Make a symlink from `climate-tool/server/` to `/var/www/climate-tool`
 * Copy `ubuntu/climate-tool.service` to `/etc/systemd/system/`
 * Start with `sudo service climate-tool start` and set it to run after reboot via `sudo systemtl enable climate-tool`.

-## Geographical coordinates used

-  * British National Grid (BNG) OSGB 1936 = EPSG:27700
-    - United Kingdom Ordnance Survey
-    - Used by grid location for model data (uk-cli)
-    - Used for LSOA geojsons

-  * EPSG:4326 / WGS 84, latitude/longitude coordinate system based on
-    the Earth's center of mass, used by the Global Positioning System among others.
-EPSG:3857 - Web Mercator projection used for display by many web-based mapping tools, including Google Maps and OpenStreetMap
-    - Our target coordinate system for mapping